How should my chatbot interact? A survey on human-chatbot interaction design: Overview of the surveyed literature

 \section{Overview of the surveyed literature}

-The literature presents no coherent definition of chatbots; thus, to find relevant studies we used a search string that includes the synonyms chatbots, chatterbots, conversational agents, conversational interfaces, conversational systems, conversation systems, dialogue systems, digital assistants, intelligent assistants, conversational user interfaces, and conversational UI.
-We explicitly left out studies that relate to embodiment (e.g., ECA, multimodal, robots, eye-gaze, gesture), and speech input mode (e.g., speech-based, speech-recognition, voice-based).
-We did not include the term social bots, because it refers to chatbots that produce content for social networks such as Twitter \cite{ferrara2016rise}.
-We did not include personal assistants either, since this term consistently refers to commercially available, voice-based assistants such as Google Assistant, Amazon Alexa, Apple Siri, and Microsoft Cortana.
-We decided to not include terms that relate to social characteristics/traits, because most studies do not explicitly label their results as such.
+The literature presents no coherent definition of chatbots; thus, to find relevant studies we used a search string that includes the synonyms \textit{``chatbots, chatterbots, conversational agents, conversational interfaces, conversational systems, conversation systems, dialogue systems, digital assistants, intelligent assistants, conversational user interfaces, and conversational UI''}.
+We explicitly left out studies that relate to embodiment (\textit{``ECA, multimodal, robots, eye-gaze, gesture''}), and speech input mode (\textit{``speech-based, speech-recognition, voice-based''}).
+The search string did not include the term ``social bots'', because it refers to chatbots that produce content for social networks such as Twitter \citep{ferrara2016rise}.
+We did not include ``personal assistants'' either, since this term consistently refers to commercially available, voice-based assistants such as Google Assistant, Amazon's Alexa, Apple's Siri, and Microsoft's Cortana.